Troubleshooting

 Symptom: The first session per daemon lifetime takes ~3 seconds longer to start.

 Cause: Mac-side screen capture needs to warm up and deliver its first frame before the on-device agent is deployed.
-This is a v1.4.7 design — it eliminates the older "agent crashes ~7s after start" race.

 Fix: Expected behavior.
 Subsequent sessions are unchanged.
 If you want to skip the warmup cost between sessions, leave the daemon running and reuse the same device.